ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 # Introduction

-This document provides guidelines for the IETF to use when evaluating suggested congestion control algorithms that significantly differ from the general congestion control principles outlined in {{!RFC2914}}.
+This document provides guidelines for the IETF to use when evaluating suggested congestion control algorithms that differ from the general congestion control principles outlined in {{!RFC2914}}.
 The guidance is intended to be useful to authors proposing alternate congestion control and for the IETF community when evaluating whether